Pricing & Dates

 Camp Hiawatha is 800 acres and encircles Bunting Lake, a 60 acre lake in the middle of Hiawathaland National Forest in the heart of the Upper Peninsula of Michigan, between the towns of Munising and Chatham.
 Close by are many trails and waterways including the Pictured Rocks National Lakeshore, The North Country Trail, Grand Island, and the Autrain River.

 Camp Hiawatha also offers a Cub Scout and Webelos program that includes a 3 night/4 day experience.
 This experience provides an opportunity to experience camping, cooking and learning new skills.
-For Webelos, the program follows a patrol style setting similar to the Boy Scout Resident Camp.
+For Webelos, the program follows a patrol style setting similar to the Scouts BSA Resident Camp.
 Webelos will have the opportunity to choose which adventure pins they want to work on while also learning camping and cooking skills.
 The Cub Scouts will have programs designed to help them earn adventure belt loops while also experiencing some aspects of outdoor camping.

 Preparing for your Adventure